@using

 <script type="text/javascript">

-function customChangeOptions_Kagi_ReversalAmount(control, value) {
+customChangeOptions_Kagi_ReversalAmount(control, value) {

-var reversalAmount = +value;
+reversalAmount = +value;

 control.options.kagi.reversalAmount = control.options.kagi.rangeMode === wijmo.chart.finance.RangeMode.Percentage ? (reversalAmount / 100) : reversalAmount;